-- Manage local Linux users and groups, and administer local password policies.
+Create, manage, and delete local users and groups, as well as administer local password policies.

 Control and monitor network services and system daemons using systemd.

-- Archive files and copy them from one system to another.
+Archive and copy files from one system to another.

-- Access and inspect existing file systems on a Red Hat Enterprise Linux system.
+Access, inspect, and use existing file systems on storage attached to a Linux server.